How to enjoy a sober night out

 Be consistent in what you say and do

-In the UK, alcohol is a big part of our social culture and is often a big part of socialising.
+In the UK, alcohol is often a big part of socialising.
 But being sober doesn’t mean you have to give up your social life.
-With a bit of creative thinking, there are lots of other activities you can do if you don’t want to drink alcohol.
+There are lots of other activities you can do.
 Here are a few of my favourites.

 - Take a trip to the cinema.
-Why not use the money you’ve saved from not buying alcohol and treat yourself to a viewing of the latest blockbuster on a big screen?
+Why not use the money you’ve saved from not buying alcohol and treat yourself to a film?

 - Go bowling or roller skating.
 It can be easier to resist drinking when you’re too busy being competitive or trying not to fall over!

 - Go out for dinner.
-Pick somewhere that’s a new cuisine for you and make that the focus.
+Pick somewhere new and make that the focus.
 You’ll be too busy exploring new flavours to think about the wine list.
 Or you might find that the restaurant has an alcohol-free range of drinks to try.

 - Try a new activity.
 Ever fancied taking an evening class?
 Now’s a great time to try it out.
-An added bonus could be that you make new friends in the process.
+A bonus could be that you make new friends in the process.

 Do you know how healthy you truly are?
 Bupa health assessments give you a clear overview of your health and a view of any future health risks.
 You'll receive a personal lifestyle action plan with health goals to reach for a happier, healthier you.